reza-khojasteh/teaching-and-learning/programming/languages/javascript/basic-algorithms/searching/binary-search/binary-search-and-lower-bound-and-upper-bound/README.md

 Lower and upper bound search functions are useful when _trying to insert an element while maintaining a sorted order_, or when _searching for the number of a particular element in a sorted list_.

-_The example here, demonstrates these three_.
+_The examples here, demonstrate these three_.